EleutherAI/gpt-neox/README.md

 ### Host Setup

-First make sure you are in an environment with Python 3.8 with an appropriate version of PyTorch 1.8 or later installed. **Note:** Some of the libraries that GPT-NeoX depends on have not been updated to be compatible with Python 3.10+.
-Python 3.9 appears to work, but this codebase has been developed and tested for Python 3.8.
+This codebase has primarily developed and tested for Python 3.8-3.10, and PyTorch 1.8-2.0.
+This is not a strict requirement, and other versions and combinations of libraries may work.

 To install the remaining basic dependencies, run: